bahmutov/cypress-visited-urls/README.md

 # runs a single spec in this repo
 ```

+Since this plugin keeps track of how long each test spends on every URL, the found specs are sorted by the total duration spent on the page.
+You can see the details by running the find tool using the `DEBUG` environment variable to `DEBUG=cypress-visited-urls`

 ### set GitHub Actions outputs

 Add flag `--set-gha-outputs` to save the list of found specs and their number in the outputs `visitedSpecs` and `visitedSpecsN`